-New gemology students often fuss over inconsequential data when identifying gems for the first time.
-In the process, they miss important clues.
-Getting practical experience is vital.
-In order to help make the transition from the textbook to the real world, I’ve created a gem identification quiz series.
-These “What is it?” quizzes are designed to be as realistic as possible.
+These quizzes are designed to be as realistic as possible.
 Hopefully, they’ll give student gemologists a better idea of how to proceed based on the information at hand.
-In this manner, they’ll learn not only the process but also time saving shortcuts.
+In this manner, they’ll learn not only the process but also time-saving shortcuts.

 You’ll find the first gem identification quiz below.
-The rest of the series is available to those enrolled in the International Gem Society (IGS) Professional Gemologist certification course.
+The rest of the series is available to those who become members of the International Gem Society (IGS).

 Gem Identification Quiz #1: A Green Stone

-A customer brings you a green, transparent stone (shown above) and wants to know if it’s an emerald or a peridot.
-Peridot is her birthstone, but she know emeralds are much more valuable!
+A customer brings you a green, transparent stone (shown on the right) and wants to know if it’s an emerald or a peridot.
+Peridot is her birthstone, but she know emerald is much more valuable!
 With fingers crossed, you begin your examination.

 A quick check with a polariscope shows that the stone is doubly refractive.
-However, you can’t find an optic sign.
+However, you can’t find an optic figure and sign.
+These would indicate its optic character.
 While examining the stone, you notice that it’s at least moderately pleochroic with yellowish green/green colors